Joshua (album)

 Joshua is the seventh solo studio album by American singer-songwriter Dolly Parton.
 It was released on April 12, 1971, by RCA Victor.
 The album was produced by Bob Ferguson.
 It peaked at number 16 on the Billboard Top Country Albums chart and number 198 on the Billboard 200 chart.
 The album's single, "Joshua", was nominated for a Grammy and was Parton's first song to reach number one on the Billboard Hot Country Songs chart.
-The two-month gap from The Golden Streets of Glory marks the shortest between two of Parton's albums to date.
+The two-month gap from The Golden Streets of Glory marks the shortest between two of Parton's albums.

 Release and promotion

 The album was released April 12, 1971, on LP and 8-track.

 Singles

 The album's single, "Joshua", was released in November 1970 and peaked at number one on the Billboard Hot Country Songs chart and number 108 on the Billboard Bubbling Under Hot 100 chart.
 The single peaked at number two in Canada on the RPM Country Singles chart.